Scientific Name

 How to Grow and Care

 Under the right conditions, Yuccas are not difficult plants to grow.
-They tend to thrive on a little neglect rather than too much attention.
+They tend to thrive on a bit of neglect rather than too much attention.
 They are especially easy to overwater, and soggy stems are a sign of too much water.
 The best conditions for Yucca include a sunny corner with relatively low humidity.
 They are not prone to many pests, although scale can be an issue.
 Over time, plants will typically lose their lower leaves (in nature, they droop, forming a skirt around the trunk), giving the plant a pleasant "tree-like" appearance.

 Yuccas are relatively slow-growing plants that should only need to be repotted every other year.
-They do well slightly pot-bound, as long as they don't become heavy enough to tip over their containers.
+They do well, slightly pot-bound, as long as they don't become heavy enough to tip over their containers.

 See more at How to Grow and Care for Yucca.